ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Fetch Registration Center details based on a Registration Center ID and Language Code.

-On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Language Code) the system fetches all the Registration Center attributes for the Registration Center ID and Language Code received
+On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Language Code), the system fetches all the Registration Center attributes for the Registration Center ID and Language Code received
 1. While fetching the registration center details the system validates if all required input parameters have been received as listed below for each specific request
 * Registration Center ID - Mandatory
 * Language Code - Mandatory